-The maximum number of credit hours which may be considered for transfer credit is the greater of 12 hours of the total hours of a degree plan.
-The following restrictions apply:
+- The maximum number of credit hours which may be considered for transfer credit is the greater of 12 hours of the total hours of a degree plan.
+The following restrictions apply: - a.

-- a.
 Graduate and/or upper-level undergraduate courses taken in residence at an accredited U.S. institution, or approved international institution with a final grade of B or greater will be considered for transfer credit if, at the time the courses were completed, the student was in degree-seeking status at Texas A&M University, or the student was in degree-seeking status at the institution at which the courses were taken; and if the courses would be accepted for credit toward a similar degree for a student in degree-seeking status at the host institution. - b.
-Courses previously used for another degree are not acceptable for degree plan credit. - The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12. - A zero credit 684 or 685 course is only allowed for non-thesis option master's students.
+Courses previously used for another degree are not acceptable for degree plan credit. - The maximum number of credit hours taken in post-baccalaureate non-degree (G6) classification at Texas A&M University which may be considered for application to the degree plan is 12. - A zero credits 684 or 685 course is only allowed for non-thesis option master's students.
 A zero credit 681 course can be used for either thesis or non-thesis option master's students.
 Other courses, including 691 research hours, are not eligible for zero credit. - Any combination of 684, 685, 690 and 695 may not exceed 25 percent of the total credit hour requirement shown on the individual degree plan: - a.
 A maximum of 8 hours of 684 (Professional Internship) and/or - b.
 A maximum of 8 hours of 685 (Directed Studies), and - c.
 Up to 3 hours of 690 (Theory of Research), and - d.
-Up to 3 hours of 695 (Frontiers in Research). - A maximum of 2 hours of Seminar (681). - A maximum of 9 hours of advanced undergraduate courses (300- or 400-level). - For graduate courses of three weeks' duration or less, taken at other institutions, up to 1 hour of credit may be obtained for each five-day week of coursework.
-Each week of coursework must include at least 15 contact hours. - No credit hours of 691 (Research) may be used. - Continuing education courses may not be used for graduate credit. - Extension courses taken are not acceptable for credit.
+Up to 3 hours of 695 (Frontiers in Research). - A maximum of 2 hours of Seminar (681). - A maximum of 9 hours of advanced undergraduate courses (300- or 400-level).

-- For non-distance degree programs, no more than 50 percent of the credit hours required for the program may be completed through distance education courses. - To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution's own direct instruction.
-This limitation also applies to joint degree programs.
+- For graduate courses of three weeks' duration or less, taken at other institutions, up to 1 hour of credit may be obtained for each five-day week of coursework.
+Each week of coursework must include at least 15 contact hours. - No credit hours of 691 (Research) may be used. - Continuing education courses may not be used for graduate credit. - Extension courses taken are not acceptable for credit. - For non-distance degree programs, no more than 50 percent of the credit hours required for the program may be completed through distance education courses. - To receive a graduate degree from Texas A&M University, students must earn one-third or more of the credits through the institution's own direct instruction.
+This limitation also applies to joint degree programs. - Credits from Texas A&M University must be applied to a degree within 10 years of the completion of the course.
+Credits from other institutions must be applied to a degree within 7 years of the completion of the course.